Sue SayersExecutive Headteacher, Ex-Officio Governor, Member of the Learning & Achievement Committee and Resources Committee

 In her professional life Laura has worked in marketing for over 20 years, specialising in brand strategy and market research.
 She started her career working on the consultancy side, advising blue chip clients such as Ford and Coca Cola before spending 10 years working in various marketing and research roles at Nokia.
 She currently works for The Stroke Association as their Head of Insight.
 Laura enjoys using her professional skills, particularly in the areas of data analysis and strategy to help the Governors and staff drive the school forwards.
 Laura has a particular interest in modern languages, having graduated with a degree in German and Russian.
 Laura knows the local area well, having lived locally on and off for many years, and being an ex-pupil of George Abbot School.
 She currently lives in West Clandon and her twin boys, who started their education at Clandon school and are now at Send.

-Laura was appointed by the Diocesan Board of Education.
+Laura was originally appointed by the Diocesan Board of Education and is now a Parent Governor.
 She has no business interests connected to the school and is not a governor at any other school.

 Reverend Tony ShuttFoundation Governor and Member of the Learning & Achievement Committee